15 Must-Have Items for the Best Road Trip

 This is more important if your amazing road trip is taking you across country borders, but should nevertheless be considered even for national-only road trips.

-That’s because you really want to make sure that a) you’re not going to be paying a fortune when using your phone during your adventure and b) that your phone will work!
+That’s because you really want to make sure that a) you’re not going to be paying a fortune when using your phone during your adventure and b) that you’ll have signal and that your phone will work!

-Ok, so you may want to use your road trip as an opportunity to disconnect for a while, but very soon you’ll realise how not having a permanent base or good wifi supply means a lot of phone data time when it comes to researching forthcoming destinations, booking accommodation or keeping in touch with home.
+Ok, so you may want to use your road trip as an opportunity to disconnect for a while, but very soon you’ll realise how not having a permanent base or good wifi supply means a lot of phone data time when it comes to researching forthcoming destinations, booking accommodation, posting to socials or keeping in touch with home.

 As such, you want to get a SIM card with a decent data allowance for your road trip.

-If you’re going international, then you also want to get a SIM with low roaming rates and good coverage, so that you’re not racking up a hefty bill.
+If you’re going international, then you also want to get a SIM with low or no roaming rates and good international coverage, so that you’re not racking up a hefty bill or getting stuck in an emergency!

 #14 Dual USB Charger